Strategies for collaborating online and getting the most out of discussions and webinars.

 - Explain rather than elucidate

 Example Two is much clearer as it specifies what in particular was good (the example), and what the topic was (reducing social isolation in elderly populations).
-Using Lee’s name also personalises the entry, helping us to know exactly whose post we’re referring to.
+Using Lee’s name also personalises the entry, helping others to know exactly whose post you are referring to.

 Wordy sentences and posts can be difficult to read.
 Try: